-Sean Song, President of Trans-Blvd LLC, a seasoned Chinese translator originally from China who lives in the DC metro area recently passed the certification exam for the language pair from English into Chinese offered by American Translators Association (ATA).
+Sean Song, President of Translation Boulevard, a seasoned Chinese translator originally from China who lives in the DC metro area recently passed the certification exam for the language pair from English into Chinese offered by American Translators Association (ATA).
 According to the ATA website, the ATA was founded in 1959, and is the largest professional association of translators and interpreters in the U.S. with over 10,000 members in more than 100 countries.

 Sean Song has been a subtitle translator for over 15 years and he has translated thousands of movies and TV dramas from English to Chinese and vice versa.
 His translation projects include programs from major Hollywood studios and some of the top streaming services in the US.
 He has also translated over 15 million words for a leading hotel booking website.